jinkebj/leetcode/leetcode/algorithm/Permutations.md

 # Permutations

-Given a collection of numbers, return all possible permutations.
+Given a collection of distinct numbers, return all possible permutations.

     For example,